zfolwick/zfolwick.github.io/large-language-models/leveraging-local-llms.md

   "test:a11y": "playwright test --config=my/a11y/config/file.js"
 }
 ```
 But you can see how, very quickly, this can get untenable in a large project that's not regularly refactored.
-We can append our question to the end of this file easily:
+We can append our question to the end of this file easily using `sed`:

 ```bash
 $ sed '$ s#}$#}\nwhat kinds of tests are available in the above npm scripts?#' <(jq '.scripts' package.json)